JohanAberg/vhs-decode/README.md

 ## A Working Tape Player (VCR/VTR etc)

-Preferably somewhat calibrated and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechanical stability than cheaper later consumer decks that use more plastics.
+Preferably somewhat calibrated and in excellent mechanical and head condition, prosumer metal track decks are preferred as they were generally better built in terms of mechanical stability than cheaper later consumer decks using more plastics.

-However, the only **critical requirement** is availible test points or a head amplifier that is easy to tap into, this goes for any and all tape formats.
+However, the only **critical requirement** is available test points or a head amplifier that is easy to tap into, this goes for any and all tape formats.
 Since the rest of the circuitry is bypassed much of the difference between the VCR model lineup outside of head count/HiFi capability is also skipped and thus a good condition 90s HiFi VCR can give equally good results as a top of the line SVHS VCR.

 > [!TIP]
-> SVHS tapes can be RF captured on some newer standard VHS HiFi decks.
+> **S**VHS tapes can be RF captured on some newer standard VHS HiFi decks.

 > [!TIP]
 > Since we bypass the decoding circuitry, it is not required that the VCR supports the TV system for the tape to be decoded correctly.
 The VCR does however need to be able to play the tape at the right speed - so one would be able to decode a PAL-M tape playing back in a American market NTSC VCR but not a standard PAL recording as NTSC only VCRs will normally not play those at the correct speed.

 > [!IMPORTANT]
 > - Please read the [Cleaning & Servicing Guide](https://github.com/oyvindln/vhs-decode/wiki/Cleaning-&-Servicing-Guide).
-> - **Always clean your tape track/drum/heads** before and afterwards with 99.9% isopropanol and lint free cloths/pads/paper.
+> - **Always clean your tape track/drum heads** before and afterwards with 99.9% isopropanol and lint free cloths/pads/paper.
 This ensures fewer dropouts from dirty heads or tracks including the track of the head drum.
 > - Its good practice to avoid cross contamination of tapes, especially if dealing with mouldy or contaminated tapes.
 > - It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate greases and oils to avoid mechanical failures.